Lightstreamer/Lightstreamer-example-StockList-client-osx/README.md

 ## Build

-To build your own version of the demo, instead of using the one provided in the `deploy.zip` file from the Install section above, you need to install CocoaPods to handle the project dependency on the Lightstreamer macOS client library.
+To build your own version of the demo, instead of using the one provided in the `deploy.zip` file from the Install section above, you need to install CocoaPods to handle the project dependency on the Lightstreamer macOS client library (see also the Lightstreamer Compatiblity Notes below).

 Follow these steps:

 * open a terminal and run the following command: